-So when you pray for me... pray my love for Jesus abounds as my knowledge grows... that I'll be able to discern the best from the good... that I'll stay sincere... and the fingerprints of God will be found on my life...
+So to sum it up, when you pray... pray your love for Jesus abounds as your knowledge of Him grows - that you'll discern best from good - you'll stay sincere - and God's fingerprints will be found all over your life.

-Verse 12, "But I want you to know, brethren, that the things which happened to me have actually turned out for the furtherance of the gospel, so that it has become evident to the whole palace guard, and to all the rest, that my chains are in Christ..."
-Here's another reason Paul rejoiced in difficulties -God was in charge!
-God saw to it Paul's prison time would advance the Gospel.
+Verse 12, ^{1:12} "But I want you to know, brethren, that the things which happened to me have actually turned out for the furtherance of the gospel, ^{1:13} so that it has become evident to the whole palace guard, and to all the rest, that my chains are in Christ..."
+Here's another reason Paul rejoiced in difficulties - God was in charge!
+God saw to it Paul's prison time had advanced the Gospel.
 God turned Paul's imprisonment into a platform.
 It gave him an opportunity to preach to the palace guard.

 Most of us would be bummed out to be thrown in prison.
-We'd moan, and whine, and probably accused God of abandoning us.
+We'd moan, and whine, and probably accuse God of abandoning us.
 We need to retrain ourselves to view our inconveniences as God's opportunities.